Game 36 (WHI-KTZ) 10-16-298

 defender, and seemed to be pulling back just slightly compared to the

 first half.
 Whitlam played a very similar style now as well.
-The

 roughness factor of the game was acceptable.
-Referee Benzhin had a
+Referee Benzhin

-grave word with both team captains before the match and made clear that
+grave word with both team captains before the match and made clear

 he would not stand for a rough and out-of-control game.
-Although there
+Although

 were three cards, this total was well below of what some cynics had